cawfree/propeteer/README.md

 ```

 #### `$`
 Defines an array of children, who are themselves defined using config.
-By leveraging the power of

 ```json
 {